Laborieux-Axel/SynapticMetaplasticityBNN/README.md

 conda install pytorch==1.1.0 torchvision==0.3.0 -c pytorch
 ```

+UPDATE (08/2023): For newer versions of PyTorch, a numerical unstability in the running statistics of the BatchNorm causes issues when reproducing Fig. 2a.
+This can be worked around by setting the `track_running_stats` argument of the BatchNorm to `False`.
+The repository has been updated with this change as of August 2023.
+Sorry for the inconvenience in reproducing the results and thanks to Emre Neftci for finding the cause of the issue.

 In each folder except Quadratic Binary Task, model_utils.py contains all classes and functions relevant to the model architectures and the train/test phase.
 data_utils.py contains functions relevant to data management.
 All the simulations produce csv file with accuracies and losses tracked at every epoch.
 The code for BNN modules was adapted from [this repo](https://github.com/itayhubara/BinaryNet.pytorch).